 Saturday, November 21 at 8 am

 Crest Drive in the South Mountain Reservation

 Pre-registration is $25.
 Race day registration is $35

 Two-time Grammy Award-winner Rickie Lee Jones exploded onto the pop scene in 1978 and has made a career of fearlessly experimenting with her sound and persona over 15 critically-acclaimed albums.
 The celebrated singer-songwriter will perform at SOPAC on Sunday night.
 Jones’ debut album, Rickie Lee Jones was released in 1979, nabbing the coveted Grammy Award for Best New Artist that year.
 A cultural phenomenon, Rolling Stone magazine put her on its cover twice in two years, and Saturday Night Live gave her an unprecedented three songs for her second appearance.
 Rickie Lee Jones is both a character in the songs and the songwriter singing, defying convention with her sometimes brazen sexuality and the mixed bag of jazzy rock and what has come to be known as ‘confessional’ songwriter performances.

 Rickie Lee Jones

 SOPAC, One SOPAC Way, South Orange, NJ

-Check out our Events Calendar to see what else is happening in the towns and have a wonderful weekend!
+Check out our Events Calendar to see what else is happening and enjoy the weekend!